anandmurugesan/home/index.md

 **Note on Recommendation Letters for Students**

-I am happy to provide recommendation or support letters for students who have completed at least one of my elective courses.
-This requirement allows me to write substantive and informed letters.
-I need at least one week's notice when requesting a letter and note that I only write confidential letters, sent directly to the institution, to ensure my evaluations are candid and objective.
+I am happy to provide recommendation or support letters for students who **have completed at least one of my elective courses**.
+This and a weeks notice is a necessary condition.
+If you would like me to write substantive and informative letters, you'd be better served by performing well in the elective course(s) and engaging productively in the class.
+I only write confidential letters, sent directly to the institution, to ensure my evaluations are candid and objective.

 ## Bio